HAVE A QUESTION?

 CAN I GET RBS CERTIFIED IF I AM UNDER 21 YEARS OLD?

 Anyone can obtain RBS Certification as it is not age restricted.
 For this reason, some business owners may err on the side of caution and require all their employees – both minors and adults – to complete training.
-That said, there are limited circumstances in which a minor employee is allowed to serve alcohol, and consequently, required by law to complete certification.
+That said, there are limited circumstances in which a minor employee is allowed to serve alcohol, and consequently, required to complete certification.

 For more information, jump down to the FAQ entitled, “WHEN CAN MINORS SERVE ALCOHOL IN CALIFORNIA?“